 Numerous airports – including Cincinnati, Amsterdam, Bristol, Birmingham and Keflavik – have shifted from single-process queue measurement to airport-wide flow management, to help improve resourcing, expansion planning and prevent bottlenecks.
-We caught up with James Williamson, CEO of Veovo, who explains the benefits of seamless passenger insights.
+We met with James Williamson, CEO of Veovo, who explained the benefits of seamless passenger insights.

 How does airport-wide flow management differ from traditional capacity and resourcing methods?

 Traditionally, airports have focused on specific areas to evaluate efficiency and improve capacity.
 For instance, measuring wait times at security checkpoints to try and adjust resourcing to improve throughput.
 However, measuring and reacting to a single bottleneck doesn’t explain why it is happening, or the impact of those decisions on the entire airport experience.